jsohlendorff/continuous_time_LTMLE/article.typ

-Interestingly, when strong time-varying confounding is present, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator.
-However, its mean squared error is comparable to that of the debiased ICE-IPCW estimator, likely owing to the fact that it has generally smaller standard errors.
+Interestingly, when strong time-varying confounding is present, LTMLE estimates are biased, but the mean squared errors are about the same as for the debiased ICE-IPCW estimator, likely owing to the fact that LTMLE has generally smaller standard errors.
 This reflects a bias–variance trade-off between continuous-time and discrete-time approaches.
 The standard errors obtained from the debiased procedure also appear slightly more biased than the standard errors obtained from the LTMLE procedure, but this difference may be negligible.
-Note that with our choice of nuisance parameter model for the iterative regressions that probably is misspecified, we do not encounter bias in the estimates, but may encounter bias in the standard errors, as estimation of the standard errors is not doubly robust.
+Note that the choice of nuisance parameter model for the iterative regressions is misspecified, so we may encounter bias in the standard errors but do not see substantial bias in the estimates as the method is doubly robust.
+//as estimation of the standard errors is not doubly robust.

 In the presence of right-censoring (Figure @fig:boxplot_censored, @fig:se_boxplot_censored, and @fig:boxplot_censored_ice_ipcw), we see that the debiased ICE-IPCW estimator